mbuzdalov/generic-onell/README.md

   Runtime analysis of the (1+(λ,λ)) genetic algorithm on random satisfiable 3-CNF formulas.
   GECCO 2017: 1343-1350
 * Anton O. Bassin, Maxim Buzdalov:
-  The 1/5-th rule with rollbacks: on self-adjustment of the population size in the (1+(λ,λ)) GA.
-  GECCO (Companion) 2019: 277-278
-* Anton O. Bassin, Maxim Buzdalov:
   The (1+(λ,λ)) genetic algorithm for permutations.
   GECCO Companion 2020: 1669-1677
 * Denis Antipov, Maxim Buzdalov, Benjamin Doerr: